Riley Greene Player Props: Tigers vs. Pirates

-The Detroit Tigers, including Riley Greene and his .575 slugging percentage over his past 10 games, battle starting pitcher Johan Oviedo and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.
+The Detroit Tigers, including Riley Greene and his .585 slugging percentage over his past 10 games, battle starting pitcher Osvaldo Bido and the Pittsburgh Pirates at PNC Park, Wednesday at 12:35 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Marlins.
+In his last game he had a one-hit showing (1-for-4) against the Pirates.

 Riley Greene Game Info & Props vs. the Pirates